Core Facility Bioimaging

 Fees for consumables

 Generally, we suggest that our users buy their material at a respective lab supplier.
 However, sometimes you may need something very quickly, or you cannot purchase a reasonable amount, considering delivery fees.
-In these cases, we may be able to supply small amounts of the following materials to our internal users.
+In these cases, we may be able to supply small amounts of the following materials to our users.
 Fees match our rounded acquisition costs and are listed in the booking software.

 Of particular importance in standard microscopic preparations is the coverslip, since coverslips are a part of the optical system of a microscope.
 For high resolution microscopy they must have a thickness of 0.17 ± 0.01 µm: This is the value assumed for the calculations for high resolution objectives by any microscope manufacturer.
-Coverslips with the wrong thickness introduce spherical abberation and thus loss of resolution and loss of signal intensity.
+Coverslips with the wrong thickness introduce spherical aberation and thus loss of resolution and loss of signal intensity.
 (Yes, it does matter!)
 Unfortunately, most shops sell coverslips of various wrong thicknesses, like "number 1", which is too thin.
 So if you buy, make sure you get the right thickness.
 Currently we are using "Hecht Assistent 1014" (Link to manufacturers pdf).
 They can be obtained in various sizes (e.g. 8x18 mm, 0.17 ± 0.01 µm; 24x24 mm, 0.17 ± 0.01 µm) through various suppliers.

 Service